Scoutmaster John Douglas has been recognized with the following awards:

 Beyond the stated requirements, Scoutmaster Douglas provides the backbone of the troop with rock solid stability as scouts and parents graduate through.
 Support for the program is enlisted from parents.
 The level of this support fluctuates from year to year with ever-changing demographics.
 In good years the scoutmaster’s job is fairly manageable.
 In the off years Scoutmaster Douglas adjusts to fill in the gaps in order to maintain the same high quality program the boys come to expect.

 Scoutmaster Douglas introduced and encourages a high adventure program for Troop 212.
-A typical calendar year program will include snow sports, winter camping, climbing/rappelling, a long distance bicycle trip, a bike rodeo, backpacking, day hikes, kayaking, canoeing, gun safety, and fishing.
+A typical calendar year program will include snow sports, winter camping, climbing/rappelling, a long distance bicycle trip, a bike rodeo, backpacking, day hikes, kayaking, canoeing, gun safety including how to properly set up the best gun safe systems and fishing.
 Other activities may include a theme park, bowling, model rocket launching, an air show, etc.

 Every year a summer camp is included in the calendar.
 Typically, every other year is spent at a Camp Tahquitz.
 On the odd year the troop travels to a distant camp in northern California, Oregon or Arizona.
 Rail transportation was used one year and was a great change of pace.
 Every four or five years Scoutmaster Douglas organizes a surprisingly inexpensive trip to Washington D.C. to attend Veteran’s Day ceremonies at Arlington Cemetery and to spend several days visiting the many cultural sites some of them quite high on the social scale.
 Of course transportation for this trip is by air.